Ilthidin/Kasir/README.md

-Simple Cashier aplication for windows made with java, php, and mysql
+Simple local database Cashier aplication for windows made with java, php, and mysql.